Types of Contracts in Project Management: Are you aware of the same?

 - Cost Plus Incentive Fee (CPIF) – A performance-based extra amount will be paid to the seller over and above the actual cost they have incurred on the projects.

 - Cost Plus Award Fee (CPAF) – The seller will get a bonus amount plus the actual cost incurred on the projects.
 Very similar to a CPIF contract.

 Time and Material Contracts or Unit Price Contracts:

 Unit price contracts are what we call an hourly rate.
-For example, if seller spends 1,200 hours on a project, and his or her charges are $100 an hour, the seller will be paid for $120,000 by the buyer.
-This type of contracts is typical in freelance work.
+For example, if the seller spends 1,200 hours on a project, and his or her charges are $100 an hour, the seller will be paid for $120,000 by the buyer.
+This type of contract is typical in freelance work.
 The main advantage of this type of contract is that the seller will make money for every hour he spends on the project.